Appinventiv Call Button

 This would help service providers to address the issues and offer discounts or service credits to prevent customers from leaving their services.

-Price optimization
+Price Optimization

 [Also Read: How Much Does It Cost to Develop a Telecom App Like My WE?]

-Targeted marketing
+Targeted Marketing

-This way, they can develop personalized offers and advertising deals for customers, maintain competitive advantage, continue steady development, and improve conversion rates.
+This way, they can develop personalized offers and advertising deals for customers, maintain a competitive advantage, continue steady development, and improve conversion rates.

-Preventing fraud
+Preventing Fraud

 The police provided the developers with a database of fraud cases that helped Sky Shield to recognize fraudulent communication behavior, differentiate it from normal calls, and intercept spam calls and texts.